induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 Multi-Hashing expands the space of possible hashes for a password even further than merely salting does.
-It works by calculating the hash of the hash as if it were a password too, a large number of times.
+It works by calculating the hash of the hash as if it were a password too—over and over multiple times.

 For example: